i-look-like-tintin/CAC-Reader-For-Linux/README.md

 This guide walks through setting up an Identiv Smartfold SCR3500-C CAC reader (or similar smart card readers) on Linux systems, specifically Arch Linux and Ubuntu/Debian derivatives.

 Please Note: This script is abit of a messy first draft -- enough for functionality, but I still need to give it a solid prune and some TLC.
+It was made entirely to fill the gap in my own workflow, although I am sharing it here as it may be useful to others.

 ---